The faculty director of the Fall ’13 London program will be Communication Studies Professor Brian Steffen.

 - a copy of the data page from your passport, if you already have it, but if you don’t already have a passport, then upload a copy of your completed passport application (with your SSN blacked out).
 Please note: you are not required to submit that completed passport application, the supporting documentation or the associated processing fee to the Warren County Recorder’s Office or any other passport application processing site until you’ve received notification that you have been accepted into a travel course.

 - Proof that you’ve made a $200 non-refundable deposit to the Simpson College Business Office.
 This deposit is applied to the program cost, upon acceptance to the program, and will be credited back to the student’s account should they not be accepted into the program.

-When you complete your application, you will be asked to sign up for a 15-minute interview with the Program Director and the International Education Coordinator, which will take place during the week of Nov.
+When you complete your application, you will be asked to sign up for a 15-minute interview with the Program Director and the Director of International Education, which will take place during the week of Nov.
 5.